fagci/pytools/README.md

 My various handy tools written in Python.

+Purpose: web development helpers, pentesting, data analysis and modification.

+Tools uses local (.gitignore'd) database to store scan results for example.
+Also admin interface `./pt admin` (user: `admin`, password: `ptpass` by default) can help you perform some actions in future.

 Toolset uses `fire` module to start tools and my microframework to use with fire.
 See `./pt` or `python pt` for tools list and short descriptions.